phobos/phobos/README.md

   .close
 ```

-### <a name="usage-programmatically"></a> Programmatically <!--- I'm a bit confused by this header - does this mean start Phobos within another process? --->
+### <a name="usage-as-library"></a> Phobos as a library in an existing project

-Besides the handler and the producer, you can use `Listener` and `Executor`.
+When running as a standalone service, Phobos sets up a `Listener` and `Executor` for you.
+When you use Phobos as a library in your own project, you need to set these components up yourself.

 First, call the method `configure` with the path of your configuration file